Tip #662: Getting to the Root of a Problem

 Staff is able to generate the work at the expense of health and over time.

-This technique is used to identify and organize possible causes of the problem or factors needed to address it.
-It is most effective after the problem has been well defined, although the problem that is initially identified is frequently revised after the contributing branches start to be discussed.
+We use this technique to identify and organize possible causes of the problem or factors needed to address it.
+It is most effective after the problem has been well defined.
+However, the problem that we initially identify is frequently revised after we start discussing the contributing branches.
 The diagram provides a pictorial display of a list and shows the relationships between factors.

 This technique provides a picture of the major sequential steps in a process.
 It enforces logical thinking to identify the major steps necessary to accomplish a goal.
-The chart can then be analyzed to determine if there are steps that were overlooked that therefore resulted in the problem under investigation.
+We can then analyze the chart to determine if we overlooked steps that therefore resulted in the problem under investigation.

-Example: Let us assume that the problem is initially defined as “poorly trained staff.”
+Example: Let us assume that we initially define the problem as “poorly trained staff.”
 In order to define the problem, we need to identify the steps and substeps that would logically be involved in planning and implementing the change that the staff are expected to implement.
 In this situation, it appears that the organization jumped from Step 1 to Step 5.
-Without this information, the solution might be to blame and train staff again, which will not solve the real problem: the lack of systems to support the desired changes.
+Without this information, the solution might be to blame and train staff again.
+This will not solve the real problem: the lack of systems to support the desired changes.

 Step #1: Identify the